 In general, the fund manager's compensation (ie, fees deducted from the fund assets) must be clearly disclosed to investors.
 Compensation may generally only be deducted in the form of fees that relate to management of the fund assets (including, for example, custody and transaction costs), subscription and redemption.
 Pursuant to the rules stipulated by the AIFMA and the SFA, a fund manager's compensation must follow an established remuneration policy that is consistent with, and promotes, sound and effective risk management.
+A fund manager that provides advice to non-professional investors shall comply with the restriction of third-party provisions set out in the SMA, which establishes that the fund manager or an investment firm may only accept or give remunerations if such remunerations improves the quality of the service and does not affect the company's ability to act honestly, fairly and in a professional manner and provided that the client is provided with a full, correct and understandable description of such remunerations.
+This rule does not apply to remunerations that are necessary in order to provide the fund management or the service and as long as they are of such nature that they do not conflict with the company's obligation to act honestly, fairly and professionally.

-There are no particular restrictions on profit-sharing arrangements.
-However, the SIFA has issued guidance stipulating that in the event income is derived from securities loans, the income must accrue to the fund.
+An investment firm that provides investment advice or discretionary portfolio management may not accept and retain remunerations of various kinds received from anyone other than the clients.
+The SIFA has issued guidance stipulating that, in the event income is derived from securities loans, the income must accrue to the fund.
 Any profit-sharing arrangement would have to be in compliance with the fund manager's obligation to act in the interests of the unitholders.
+Internally, a Swedish fund manager shall have a remuneration system, as well as a remuneration policy, in place.
+Broadly, this policy shall be based on sound and effective risk management, taking into account the risk profile of the fund and the interest of the unitholders.